 Development of Localized Immunotherapies

 Immunotherapy has revolutionized the way in which cancer is treated.
 However, there is much room for improvement.
 Currently approved immunotherapies do not benefit the majority of patients and carry significant side effects associated with their systemic administration.
 We believe that a safer and more effective approach is to deliver and maintain immunotherapies directly to the tumor microenvironment.
-To this end, we are developing, injectable hydrogels that are capable of sustaining high levels of co-formulated immunomodulatory agents in an injected tumor.
+To this end, we are developing, injectable hydrogels, pastes and particles that are capable of sustaining high levels of co-formulated immunomodulatory agents in an injected tumor.
 We are also creating novel immunocytokines in which potent cytokines are fused to tumor-binding elements.

-Understanding the immunological consequences of cryoablation
+Understanding the immunological consequences of cancer ablation

 Vaccination against unintentional overdose